davidtaylor6130/A-Star-Year-1-Attempt/README.md

 This was creates using the ImplodeFramework and created over 1 week.

- - I firstly focused on the visual aspect so I could see what the at was doing.
+ - I firstly focused on the visual aspect so I could see what the AI was doing.
 So I created the squares the user input and the text element
- - next I focused on learning some basics of pathfinding / A*
+ - Next I focused on learning some basics of pathfinding (A*)
- - after learning the basics I focused of calculating the cost of each move the AI had to take.
+ - After learning the basics I focused of calculating the cost of each move the AI had to take.
- - after this I had to combine the two systems and fix errors
+ - After this I had to combine the two systems and fix errors

  ## Future Plans
- When looking back at my code the main benefit of this project was to allow me to figure out how to comment efficiently I would change:
+ When looking back at my code the main benefit of this project was to allow me to figure out how to comment efficiently and improving my ability to research new topics.
+ I would change:
  - A bug where the AI would stay in a corner
  - A bug where the AI would clip corners